sigedu-org/website/_pages/archive.md

 toc_icon: "cog"
 ---

+**May 11, 2020**.
+The decisions for BEA 2020 submissions have been emailed to the authors.
+Thanks everyone for for your hard work!
+See [here](/bea/current#schedule) for the list of accepted papers.
+Camera-ready versions are due May 25th!
+{: .notice}

+**April 23, 2020**.
+BEA reviewer assignments have been posted!
+Please log into your START accounts and submit your reviews by May 7.
+Authors will be notified of acceptance on May 11 and camera-ready versions are due on May 25.
+{: .notice}

 **April 2, 2020**.
 Due to multiple requests and in view of the current situation, we have extended the [BEA 2020](/bea/current) paper submission deadline to **April 13th, 11:59 pm EST**.
 For COVID-19 updates on ACL 2020, please refer to the [conference website](https://acl2020.org).
 {: .notice}